ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-pod/quickstart.md

 ### Button

 The side button on the device is multifunctional:
-- Long press (> 3 seconds): Powers the device on or off The green heartbeat LED indicates power status.
+- Long press (> 3&nbsp;seconds): Powers the device on or off The green heartbeat LED indicates power status.
 - Short press to reset the device.
 - Double short press to switch into bootloader/DFU mode to enable firmware updates over the USB connector.